 The first clue is in who evaluates your property’s value.
 When you use the big banks, you need to know that they use their own appraisers and that they use ultra conservative parameters that unfairly decrease the home’s value (they also don’t let you see the report).

-When working with a Barrie Mortgage Agent, you will receive access to the best appraisers who will provide you with your home’s fair value.
+When working with me as your Independent Mortgage Agent, you will receive access to the best appraisers who will provide you with your home’s fair value.

 The next clue is the amount of debt you hold against the property in mortgages, lines of credit, and any other secured loans (home appliance liens).
 Once we total this up we can see exactly how much home equity is available to you today.